MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-indicator-values.md

 |10302|Medium|
 |10303|High|

- You can use [Convert to Indicator Values](convert-to-indicator-values.md) to convert the single column of labels into multiple columns of this pattern:
+When you apply [Convert to Indicator Values](convert-to-indicator-values.md), the single column of labels is converted into multiple columns containing Boolean values:

 |Server ID|Failure score - Low|Failure score - Medium|Failure score - High|
 |---------------|--------------------------|-----------------------------|---------------------------|